 Gucci, the biggest driver of sales for international luxury group Kering and one of the most famous fashion houses in the world, has a visionary and revivalist at its helm.
-Having previously worked as head accessories designer, Alessandro Michele was made Gucci’s creative director in 2015.
+Having previously worked as head accessories designer, Alessandro Michele was made Gucci's creative director in 2015 and departed the company in 2022.

-The Roman designer was tasked with resurrecting the brand following a few seasons of underwhelming sales, and pivoting to millennial customers while still maintaining Gucci’s legacy as a premium brand.
+The Roman designer was tasked with resurrecting the brand following a few seasons of underwhelming sales, and pivoting to millennial customers while still maintaining Gucci's legacy as a premium brand.
 He achieved all three.
-In June, The Business of Fashion reported that Gucci “aims to reach €10 billion in annual sales and replace LVMH’s Louis Vuitton as the world’s biggest luxury label.”
+In June 2017, The Busine ss of Fashion reported that Gucci "aims to reach €10 billion in annual sales and replace LVMH’s Louis Vuitton as the world’s biggest luxury label."

 Established in 1921, Gucci has had a few provocateurs at the helm, including Tom Ford, whose tenure as creative director in the ’90s and early ’00s saw a revival of glamor juxtaposed with some highly suggestive campaign imagery.
 After Ford's departure, Frida Giannini, formerly of Fendi, looked to musical icons like David Bowie and eras such as the ’70s during her nine-year stint as creative director.